 Escalating Tensions with Iran Could Darken U.S. Trade War with China

-The U.S.-China trade competition took investors’ attention during much of 2019, but that will likely to get overshadowed by escalations between Iran and the U.S. current year, predicted a political risk consultant this Monday.
+The U.S.-China trade competition took investors’ attention during much of 2019, but that will likely be overshadowed by escalations between Iran and the U.S. in the current year, according to a political risk consultant, this Monday.

 Trade war between US and China

-According to Newton, relationships between Iran and the U.S. are “just going from bad to worse,” and there have been no clues about these two countries could turn to diplomacy to mutually resolve their conflict.
-Alastair Newton comment came as President Donald Trump tweeted that he “couldn’t care less” if Iran decides to negotiate.
+According to Newton, relationships between Iran and the U.S. are “just going from bad to worse.”
+There have been no clues that these two countries could turn to diplomacy to resolve their conflict mutually.
+Alastair Newton’s comment came as President Donald Trump tweeted that he “couldn’t care less” if Iran decides to negotiate.

 Tehran would not want to negotiate with Trump either, said Newton.

-Alastair Newton further discussed his anticipation, saying Iranian authorities “are not going to talk with Donald Trump; instead they will hope Donald Trump is defeated” in this year’s U.S. presidential election and they face a Democratic Party administration to deal with, Newton added.
+Alastair Newton further discussed his anticipation, saying Iranian authorities “are not going to talk with Donald Trump; instead, they will hope Donald Trump is defeated” in this year’s U.S. presidential election, and they face a Democratic Party administration to deal with.

-By all means, Iran stays a “significant threat” in the Middle East, even with street protests that broken out Saturday after the Iranian military confessed it had unintentionally shot down a Ukrainian airliner, killing all 176 people on-board.
+By all means, Iran stays a “significant threat” in the Middle East, even with street protests that broke out Saturday after the Iranian military confessed it had unintentionally shot down a Ukrainian airliner, killing all 176 people on board.

-“There’s should be no uncertainty … that authorities will crack down if they realize that the regime is facing a genuine threat,” Newton said.
+“There should be no uncertainty … that authorities will crack down if they realise that the regime is facing a genuine threat,” Newton said.
 He pointed out that the Iranian regime has a previous record of “ruthlessly putting down protests” and will do so another time if required.

 Alastair Newton explained that the downing of the Ukrainian passenger aircraft could end in a leadership adjustment within Iran’s Islamic Revolutionary Guard Corps, allowing the opportunity for a younger generation of officers trained by Soleimani to take over.

-Qasem Soleimani was “a particularly ruthless personality” but “outstandingly good” in military affairs, Newton said.
-He told CNBC that younger officers who have modeled themselves after Soleimani could come to the scene fairly quickly, enabling the elite Quds Force to bounce back.
+Newton said Qasem Soleimani was “a particularly ruthless personality” but “outstandingly good” in military affairs.
+He told CNBC that younger officers who have modelled themselves after Soleimani could quickly come to the scene, enabling the elite Quds Force to bounce back.

-Overall “I think Iran’s Foreign Legion … still remains a significant threat in the region, seeking country’s long-standing objectives,” he said.
+Overall, “I think Iran’s Foreign Legion … remains a significant threat in the region, seeking the country’s long-standing objectives,” he said.

 Nathan Enzo